-Our first time in Queensland was just wonderful.
-We traveled over Burleigh Heads to Surfers Paradise to Brisbane.
-There we met one of our great mates at Gympie Golf Course and traveled many many more places like Maryborough, Cape Hillsborough and Lady Elliot Island.
+While in Queensland, we met one of our great mates at Gympie Golf Course before continuing on to many more incredible places like Maryborough, Cape Hillsborough, and Lady Elliot Island.

-We made it as far north as Airlie Beach where we visited the Whitsundays.
-On our way back south, we crossed back into New South Wales, when the world came to a stop.
+We made it as far north as Airlie Beach where we visited the incredible Whitsundays.

-We are lucky to have had the chance to see more in Queensland and experience towns we never heard of, like Maroochydore and Good Night.
+We are lucky to have had the chance to see more in Queensland, play more golf, and experience towns we never heard of, like Maroochydore and Good Night.

-But also because we had the time to go back to places that we didn’t see on our first trip, like Agnes Waters and 1770.
+But also, we now had time to go to places that we didn’t see on our first trip, like Agnes Waters and 1770.